Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation: Introduction

 In everyday life, humans naturally integrate visual and auditory cues to express ideas through speech or writing, while also forming vivid mental images from descriptions or concepts.
 This ability to visualize enhances creativity, problem-solving, and communication, serving as a core aspect of human intelligence and interaction.
 The ultimate goal of Artificial General Intelligence (AGI) is to replicate this human-like multimodal intelligence, evolving from a mere tool into a powerful agent that augments and liberates human productivity.

-Driven by advances in Large Language Models (LLMs) and extensive training on large-scale multimodal datasets, Multi-modal Large Language Models (MLLMs) have demonstrated remarkable perceptual capabilities in both vision~\citep{chen2024internvl,bai2025qwen2,team2025kimi,xu2025qwen3} and audio~\citep{ding2025kimi,xu2025qwen2,xu2025qwen3}, as well as generative capabilities in these two modalities~\citep{huang2025step,ding2025kimi,chatgpt4o,tong2024metamorph,pan2025transfer,xu2025qwen3}.
+Driven by advances in Large Language Models (LLMs) and extensive training on large-scale multimodal datasets, Multi-modal Large Language Models (MLLMs) have demonstrated remarkable perceptual capabilities in both vision~\citep{chen2024internvl,bai2025qwen2,team2025kimi,xu2025qwen3} and audio~\citep{ding2025kimi,xu2025qwen2,xu2025qwen3}, as well as generative capabilities in these two modalities~\citep{huang2025step,ding2025kimi,chatgpt4o,tong2024metamorph,MingUniVision2025,pan2025transfer,xu2025qwen3}.
 Nevertheless, effectively integrating comprehension and generation across multiple modalities into a unified model remains challenging.
 While humans naturally learn by combining multiple modalities, leveraging their complementary strengths and interactions to enhance overall learning efficiency, building a unified Omni-MLLM is hindered by representational disparities and modality imbalances.

-In this paper, we introduce ~\modelflash{}, which builds upon the ~\model{} architecture with a redesigned foundation and targeted enhancements across multimodal understanding and generation.
-At its core, ~\modelflash{} adopts Ling-Flash-2.0~\cite{lingv2_flash} (a scaled-up, highly sparse Mixture-of-Experts architecture) where an increased sparsity ratio enables substantial model capacity while maintaining bounded inference latency, striking a favorable trade-off between performance and efficiency.
+In this paper, we introduce \modelflash{}, which builds upon the \model{} architecture with a redesigned foundation and targeted enhancements across multimodal understanding and generation.
+At its core, \modelflash{} adopts Ling-Flash-2.0~\cite{lingv2_flash} (a scaled-up, highly sparse Mixture-of-Experts architecture) where an increased sparsity ratio enables substantial model capacity while maintaining bounded inference latency, striking a favorable trade-off between performance and efficiency.

-On the understanding side, the model introduces two key advances.
-First, ~\modelflash{} upgrade the positional encoding to VideoRoPE~\cite{wei2025videorope}, a refined variant specifically designed to better capture temporal dynamics in video sequences, thereby enhancing the model’s ability to understand complex visual events.
+On the understanding side, the model introduces three key advances.
+First, \modelflash{} upgrades the positional encoding to time-interleaved VideoRoPE~\cite{wei2025videorope}, which interleaves timestamps with video frames to align each visual token with its precise temporal position, better capturing video temporal dynamics.
 Second, ~\modelflash{} focus on improving the context-aware ASR capability itself, enhancing the model’s ability to leverage surrounding linguistic context during speech recognition and thereby achieving more accurate transcription in context-dependent scenarios.
+Third, the model supports multi-turn, cross-task understanding, enabling seamless switching between heterogeneous comprehension tasks (\textit{e.g.}, visual QA, audio captioning, document analysis) within a single dialogue session.